ADS-B and Next-Gen Avionics

 When will I need ADS-B?

 That depends on the airspace you want to fly in.
 Widespread mandates for ADS-B are forecast between now and 2020.
-The biggest is already in place – the FAA has mandated ADS-B Out in all US airspace where transponders are currently required, with a deadline of 2020.
+The biggest is already in place – the FAA has mandated ADS-B Out in all US airspace where transponders are currently required, with a deadline of 2020, although the majority of the US ADS-B infrastructure is already fully operational.

-Until then, there is not much airspace where ADS-B is actually required, especially for GA aircraft.
-Over the next few years other countries will roll out their ADS-B plans, but it is difficult to forecast when this will start to impact on GA operators.
-Nevertheless, the expected lifetime of the avionics being installed today extends into the ADS-B deployment period, and it is worth taking into account future capabilities when buying equipment now.
+Australia and Fiji have active ADS-B programs, as does Europe, although the current European requirements primarily affect Air Transport, rather than GA.
+Over the next few years other countries are expected to confirm their ADS-B plans.
+Because the expected lifetime of the avionics being installed today extends into the ADS-B deployment period, it is worth taking into account future capabilities when buying equipment now.

 What equipment do I need?